osvfelices/pulse/docs/pages/index.md

 # Pulse Language

-A programming language with reactivity and concurrency features.
+A programming language with deterministic concurrency and fine-grained reactivity.
+Compiles to JavaScript, runs on Node.js.

 ## Quick Examples